An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2015

 First found in Ayrshire (Gaelic: Siorrachd Inbhir Àir), formerly a county in the southwestern Strathclyde region of Scotland, that today makes up the Council Areas of South, East, and North Ayrshire, and were known as 'the men of Carrick'.
 Duncan de Carrick (died 1250) was made the Mormaer (Earl) of Carrick by Scottish King Alexander I in 1186.
 He was a direct ancestor Robert the Bruce (Robert I), King of the Scots 1274-1329.

-More information is included under the topic Early Kerrick Notables in all our PDF Extended History products.
+Another 39 words(3 lines of text) are included under the topic Early Kerrick Notables in all our PDF Extended History products.

 Some of the first settlers of this family name or some of its variants were: Richard Carrick, who arrived in Virginia in 1650; Roger Carrick, who came to Virginia in 1672; Christian Carrick, a bonded passenger, who came to America in 1758.